Poker goals

 How to set goals:

-• The result must be positively worded.
+• The result must be formulated positively.

 • The result must depend directly on you.